-The first award is open to Trainees in the sub-continent; Nepal, Bhutan, Pakistan, India, Bangladesh or Sri Lanka.
-The second award is open to all Trainees worldwide.
+The first award is open to Trainees in the sub-continent: Nepal, Bhutan, Pakistan, India, Bangladesh or Sri Lanka.
+(Not open in 2021.)

 The essay for the second award should be no more than 800 words and must be adequately referenced and written in a format comparable to that used for submission to a learned journal.
 Applications that are over the word limit will be marked down.

-You will be judged on the following criteria:
+Applications will be judged on the following criteria:

-- Quality of discussion
+- Critical discussion